realpython/python-guide/docs/scenarios/serialization.rst

-Data serialization is the concept of converting structured data into a format that allows it to be shared or stored in such a way that its original structure to be recovered.
+Data serialization is the concept of converting structured data into a format that allows it to be shared or stored in such a way that its original structure can be recovered.
 In some cases, the secondary intention of data serialization is to minimize the size of the serialized data which then minimizes disk space or bandwidth requirements.